Commands

 #Troubleshooting

-lease ... was not created with code=true
+lease ... was not created with code=true — warm a new lease with the capability:

 crabbox warmup --code

-The browser can reach the coordinator, but no local bridge is registered.
-Use the command shown by the portal, or start crabbox code --id <lease> --open locally and keep it running.
+The portal shows a bridge command — the browser reached the coordinator but no local bridge is registered.
+Run the command the portal shows (or crabbox code --id <lease> --open) and keep it running.

-Check bridge health with:
+Check bridge health:

-curl https://crabbox.openclaw.ai/portal/leases/<lease>/code/health
+curl https://broker.example.com/portal/leases/<lease-id>/code/health